caruccio/getup-engine-installer/README.md

 > On Azure, the keys are loaded during host instantiation.

-### Copy Getup Engine private keys
+### Install Getup Engine private keys (optional)

+If you are not going to install getup-billing, please go to the next section.

-In order to install getup-api and getup-billing, you must copy both keys to the installer state dir.
+In order to install getup-billing, you must copy the deployment ssh-key to the installer state dir.
-Those keys are provider to you when you purchase the product.
+This key is provider to you when you purchase the product.
 If you don't have one, please contact sales@getupcloud.com

 ```
-$ cp /path/for/getup-api-id_rsa state/$CLUSTER_NAME/getup-api-id_rsa
 $ cp /path/for/getup-billing-id_rsa state/$CLUSTER_NAME/getup-billing-id_rsa
 ```